Maskul93/Maskul_NN/README.md

  - **Validation Split**: It is the percentage of the training set allocated for creating the _dev set_ (_development set_).
-We decided to split the initial training set with a 80/20 ration, thus its value has been set to **0.2**.
+We decided to split the initial training set with a 80/20 ratio, thus its value has been set to **0.2**.

  - **Test Validation Split**: It is the percentage of